spitschan/ShapeToolbox/doc/source/gs-viewing.rst

 See :ref:`ref-objshow` (or ``help objShow`` in Octave/Matlab) for details.
 This function is useful for quickly viewing the shape.
 It does not render material properties or do texture mapping.
+It has a couple of viewing options in addition to the default demonstrated above, including an option to view the wireframe mode.

 view3dscene
 ===========